textmate/manual/pages/150-references.md

 	Makefile
 	.tm_properties

+Ability to negate match by prefixing with `!`.

 ¹ The asterisk will not match slashes nor a leading period.

 * Used in `.tm_properties`, find in folder